NijazK/NijazK.github.io/_posts/2021-12-06-GaussJordanSolver.markdown

 image2: /assets/article_images/2014-11-30-mediator/night-track.jpg
 ---

-## An algorithm constructed to solve Gauss-Jordan Matrix problems.
+## Algorithm constructed to solve Gauss-Jordan Matrix problems.

 Introduction: The Gauss-Jordan method is an elimination method used to solve a system of linear equations.
 The ojective is to perform a process known as reduced row echelon (diagnol matrix) so that the diagnol coefficients are non-zeroes while the rest of the matrix is.
 The main applications are as follows:
   * Solving system of linear equations: